How Learning Rate Decay Wastes Your Best Data in Curriculum-Based LLM Pretraining: A Theoretical Demonstration

 \section{A Theoretical Demonstration}

-As we reported and discussed above, the benefit of curriculum learning emerges when we apply a weight averaging method instead of a learning rate schedule with excessive decay, such as Cosine or WSD schedules, in practical pretraining.
+As we reported and discussed above, the benefit of curriculum learning emerges when we apply a weight averaging method instead of significantly decaying the learning rate, such as Cosine or WSD schedules.
 In the following, we present a simple theoretical model that recovers the above empirical insight.
 The main proof of this section can be found in \Cref{app:theory-proof}.